Carolina College of Health Sciences

 The Nourishing Ripe Fruit

 The ripe, juicy jackfruit is a rich source of carbohydrates, beta-carotene and sucrose.
 It packs a mineral punch, with niacin, folic acid, potassium and magnesium.
 This makes it a good option for someone who needs a little strengthening or bolstering.
 In Ayurvedic terms, it can increase bala, or strength in the body.
-For this reason, it is seen as a remedy for tiredness and fatigue.
-However, this can only be helpful if the person can digest the jackfruit well!

 While being a general building ingredient, jackfruit has an affinity with the semen or shukra dhatu, and is seen to increase both its quality and quantity.